Lecturer Rashid Faisal wants you to remember — and see yourself in — Cornelius Henderson

 Education Lecturer Rashid Faisal has been chasing down the story of Cornelius Henderson for nearly two decades.
 Photo by Annie Barker

 That general story alone made Henderson an interesting figure, but Faisal was hungry for more of the textural details of his life.
 And as he did more research, he often encountered things that complicated the traditional narrative.
 First and foremost, the young Henderson, the University of Michigan student, was often assumed to be a person who endured isolation as the college’s lone Black student.
 Faisal says one of his professors even described being particularly impressed by Henderson’s achievements in mathematics and science because he, unlike his white classmates, did his work “without help.”
 But Faisal says other details of Henderson’s life give us reason to question this assumption.
 Henderson, Faisal says, would have been part of what W.E.B.
 Dubois often called the “Talented Tenth” — a term for an influential class of early 20th-century African American leaders who were highly educated and dedicated to bettering circumstances for Black Americans.
 Henderson’s father was a college president and considered one of the most highly educated men of his era.
 His mother was a teacher.
 His older brother also attended U-M, went to medical school at the Detroit College of Medicine and became a prominent Detroit doctor.
-And though he was likely the only Black student in the college of engineering, he shared a rich social life with other Black students who were members of the Epsilon Chapter of Alpha Phi Alpha Fraternity, the oldest Black fraternity at U-M. His fraternity brothers included people like Richard Heel, a U-M law student who later mentored Thurgood Marshall.
+And though he was likely the only Black student in the college of engineering, he shared a rich social life with other Black students who were members of the Epsilon Chapter of Alpha Phi Alpha Fraternity, the oldest Black fraternity at U-M. His fraternity brothers included people like Richard Hill, a U-M law student who later mentored Thurgood Marshall.
 “Henderson came from a certain kind of Black American cultural capital: the Black church, the Black fraternity system and historically Black colleges and universities,” Faisal says.
 “So, from an outsider's point of view, it may have appeared he was doing this all on his own.
 But just because the culture of support was rendered invisible doesn’t mean the culture didn’t exist.
 In many ways, he was part of the elite of American society at that time.”

 A historical marker at Memorial Park Cemetery in Detroit